-While Harper points out that it’s important for an individual to consult with their medical team before engaging in any exercise as well as recommends participating in a fitness program that is tailored to your own needs and health, the following exercises have been recommended by an array of personal trainers and medical health professionals for those managing chronic pain.
+Harper points out that it’s important for an individual to consult with their medical team before engaging in any exercise.
+He also recommends participating in a fitness program that is tailored to your own needs and health.
+The following exercises can be a good starting point as you research and consult with your support system/health team and have been recommended by an array of personal trainers and medical health professionals for those managing chronic pain.

 Mix It Up

 Jillian Michaels, health and fitness expert and creator of The Jillian Michaels Fitness App